 There is a simple rule to follow: the more you spend on a wine, the more questions to ask yourself and the retailer or outlet where you are buying the wine.
 There is little worse than buying a very good wine and spending a lot of money only to discover you should have spent more time asking questions before you got home and discovered it is not in great shape.
 Worse yet is to discover the problems on opening the wine after many years of saving it.
 I remember my eldest daughter was born in Talence, France.
-I bought a bottle of one of the local, but expensive wines, Chateau Haut-Brion in the united States of her birth year, 1984, when the first shipments arrived in America.
+I bought a bottle of one of the local, but expensive wines, Chateau Haut-Brion in the United States the year her birth, 1984, when the first shipments arrived in America.
 Both my daughters were born in supposedly bad years for Bordeaux, 1984 and 1987.
 Anyway, I knew that First Growth levels of wine still put out a good wine, just less of it, in off years and I gave it good storage.
 Fast forward to 2012 when we had a dinner to celebrate her engagement.
 I opened the bottle and wouldn't you know that was one of the best bottles I have consumed in my life and it could still take some age!

 That is one reason why wine for tonight's consumption, generally, you would do well to buy it young.
 We use a term in the wine business called bottle sickness which describes this condition that lasts up to a month from bottling.
 There is the anecdote from Burgundy in France that a very old bottle should be moved from the cellar a step per day?
 (Preplan your dinners according to how many steps the cellar has)!
 A variation is when you agitate it too much.
 It is like seasickness in humans.
 There is nothing wrong with the wine.
 It just needs to rest up from its travels.Corks